brainhack-school2020/BHS-AuditoryMultimodal/README.md

 In this project I aim to combine data from different modalities (fMRI, EEG, and behavioral) to understand more about sound and music processing.

 I was not able yet to acquire any data myself, but there are some open data-sets out there where I want to start working on.

+Would like to work with other people!
+Please feel free to contact :)

 <!-- Each project repository should have a markdown file explaining the background and objectives of the project, as well as a summary of the results, and links to the different deliverables of the project.
 Project reports are incorporated in the BrainHack School (BHS) [website](https://school.brainhackmtl.org/project).
 Note that the project summary also involves a number of key words.
 Those are listed on top of the [GitHub repository](https://github.com/brainhack-school2020/project_template), click `manage topics`. -->